CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/complaint-utah/exercise_5-build/50-create_automation.md

  20. Click on the record that appears in the list to view the newly created investigation record.
 Your screen should look very much like the screen below!
 ![](../images/2023-09-27-14-57-05.png)

 That's it!
-You've successfully created automation necessary to create a new investigation when a complaint cases requires investigation.
+You've successfully created automation necessary to create a new investigation when a complaint case requires investigation.

 :::note
 Next Steps for **Devon**: